brunosouza-justauto/eng/eng-app/README.md

 - **Workout Tracking**: Log workouts, track sets, reps, and weights
 - **Nutrition Planning**: Plan and log meals, track macronutrients
 - **Step Goals**: Connect with fitness devices (Fitbit, Garmin, Google Fit)
+- **Coach Notifications**: Real-time notifications for coaches when new athletes are assigned
 - **Progressive Web App (PWA)**: Install on any device for an app-like experience
 - **Mobile Responsive**: Optimized for all screen sizes